Radcliffe Day 2021

-Thasunda Brown Duckett is CEO of Chase Consumer Banking, and will assume the role of President and CEO of TIAA on May 1.
+Thasunda Brown Duckett became president and CEO of TIAA on May 1, after previously serving as CEO of Chase Consumer Banking.
 A trailblazing corporate leader—named one of the most powerful women in banking, one of the most powerful women in corporate America, and among the most influential black executives in America—Duckett is a powerful voice for financial access and inclusion in the United States.

 Nikema Williams represents Georgia’s Fifth Congressional District—the seat long held by civil rights champion John Lewis—and serves as Chair of the Georgia Democratic Party.
 Before pursuing elective office, first in the Georgia State Senate and now in Congress, Williams was a grassroots organizer and advocate for women and girls, including as Vice President for Public Policy at Planned Parenthood Southeast and Deputy Director of Care in Action.

 David Rubenstein is a financier, lawyer, and philanthropist.
 He is a cofounder and co–executive chairman of the Carlyle Group, a global private investment firm.
 Rubenstein is chairman of the boards of trustees of the John F. Kennedy Center for the Performing Arts and the Council on Foreign Relations, a fellow of the Harvard Corporation, and a regent of the Smithsonian Institution.

 Panel discussion moderated by Drew Gilpin Faust, president emerita of Harvard and founding dean of the Harvard Radcliffe Institute.